tmchilvers/OS_HW04/README.md

-# OS_HW04
+# Thread Synchronization
-Thread Synchronization assignment for Operating Systems
+Two threads (Producer and Consumer) access shared memory and check values against each other simultaneously.